Nigeria: Naira depreciates against dollar at official FX market

 PHOTO

-The Nigerian naira slumped against the United States (US) dollar, trading at N1,380.7942 per dollar at the Central Bank of Nigeria (CBN) official foreign exchange window on Thursday, 2nd April, 2026.
+The Nigerian naira depreciated against the United States (US) dollar, trading at N1,386.6573 per dollar at the Central Bank of Nigeria (CBN) official foreign exchange window on Tuesday, 7th April, 2026.

-Comparing this rate with that of Wednesday, 1st March, 2026, when the Nigerian currency traded at N1,378.7011, the Nigerian currency slumped by at least N2.
+Comparing this rate with that of Thursday, 2nd April 2026 – the last official trading day before the federal government-declared holidays for Easter celebrations – when the Nigerian currency traded at N1,380.7942, the Nigerian currency shows a depreciation of at least N5.

-According to Aboki FX, the Naira-to-dollar exchange rate at the black market on Wednesday, 2nd April, 2026, was N1,400 and N1,410 per dollar for buying and selling rate respectively.
+According to Aboki FXthe Naira-to-dollar exchange rate at the black market on Tuesday, 7th April, 2026, was N1,400 and N1,410 per dollar for buying and selling rate respectively.

 Copyright © 2026 Nigerian Tribune Provided by SyndiGate Media Inc. (Syndigate.info).